 A career in real estate can be incredibly diverse, giving you the chance to meet people from all walks of life.
-The rewards are there for those who work hard, with several career pathways you can explore.
+The rewards are there for those who work hard, with several real estate career pathways to explore.

-By gaining a national real estate qualification with Skills, you’ll ensure you meet the industry licensing requirements that are necessary for your career progress.
+By gaining a real estate qualification with Skills, you’ll ensure that you meet the industry licensing requirements that are necessary for your career progression.

-Most people start off in real estate as a salesperson, learning all the ins and outs of working with property.
-This provides a solid foundation on which you can learn the skills and knowledge to branch out into other roles in real estate.
-Whichever path you take, you’ll learn all the legislation required to work as a real estate professional.
+Most people start off in real estate as a salesperson and begin learning all the ins and outs of working with property.
+This provides a solid foundation to branch out into other roles in real estate.

 There are other great reasons to study with us:

-Real estate professionals need a special set of skills.
-You'll learn all the technical bits in your study, but for starters, you'll need to be:
+Real estate professionals need a special set of skills and attributes.
+You’ll need to be:

 New to the industry?

-For those with no prior experience working in real estate, becoming a salesperson is the best way to get your foot in the industry.
-Once you find a real estate agency that will host you as a learner, you complete the National Certificate in Real Estate (Salesperson) (Level 4) qualification.
+For those with no prior experience working in real estate, becoming a salesperson is the best way to get your foot in the door.
+Once you find a real estate agency that will host you as a learner, you can enrol in the New Zealand Certificate in Real Estate (Salesperson) (Level 4) programme.

-After you complete all the requirements of the programme, including assessments and a face-to-face interview, you need to apply for a salesperson licence from the Real Estate Agents Authority (REAA).
+After you complete all of the requirements of the programme, including assessments and a face-to-face interview, you will need to apply for a Salesperson’s licence from the Real Estate Authority (REA).
 This licence allows you to legally work as a real estate salesperson and sell property within New Zealand.

-Please note: You can only apply for the licence after you’ve finished the qualification.
-The licence application is a separate process that is independently managed by REAA, and can take around a month.
-The sooner you complete the qualification, the sooner you can apply for your licence and start selling property.
+Please note that you can only apply for the licence after you’ve been awarded the qualification.
+The licence application is a separate process that is independently managed by REA and can take approximately a month.
+The sooner you complete the programme and receive your certificate, the sooner you can apply for your licence and start selling property.

 Already have salesperson experience?

-You can do further training to become a branch manager or real estate agent and once you have at least three years’ experience as salesperson then you can apply to be licensed.
-This opens up your career opportunities, and many real estate salespeople go on to start their own business.
+Once you have at least three years’ experience as a licensed salesperson, and have completed the relevant qualification, you can apply to be licensed as a branch manager or real estate agent.
+This opens up your career opportunities, and many real estate salespeople go on to launch their own real estate business.

 Choose your career: